Carnival Cruise Line: 2010s

-On October 26, 2012, it was announced that Carnival had ordered a new 133,500 GT ship.
+In October 2012, Carnival ordered a new 133,500 GT ship.
 This ship, built by Fincantieri, was the largest ship they have ever built.
-The new ship was named Carnival Vista, and sailed her maiden voyage on May 1, 2016, from Trieste, Italy.
+The new ship was named Carnival Vista, and sailed her maiden voyage in May 2016, from Trieste, Italy.

-In January 2017, Michael Thamm was appointed CEO of Carnival Asia to oversee operations in China and the surrounding region.
+In January 2017, Michael Thamm was appointed CEO of Carnival Asia, to oversee operations in China and the surrounding region.

-A sister to Carnival Vista, Carnival Horizon, joined the fleet with her inaugural voyage from Barcelona, Spain on April 2, 2018.
-Queen Latifah is the ship's godmother, and christened her May 23, 2018.
+In April 2018, Carnival Horizon, a sister to Carnival Vista, joined the fleet, with her inaugural voyage from Barcelona, Spain.
+Queen Latifah is the ship's godmother, and christened her on May 23, 2018.

-Carnival Panorama, another sister to Carnival Vista, entered service as the cruise line's flagship on December 11, 2019.
-She became the first new ship to homeport on the West Coast since Paradise (now Carnival Paradise) in 1998.
+In December 2019, Carnival Panorama, another sister to Carnival Vista, entered service as the cruise line's flagship.
+She became the first new ship to homeport on the West Coast since Paradise, now Carnival Paradise, in 1998.
 Both ships sailed from Long Beach, California.

 In February 2018, the company's officials unveiled a major port development project in Ensenada, Mexico.

-Reports in late June 2019 stated that Carnival was building their first terminal in Japan, in the port city of Sasebo, to be named Uragashira Cruise Terminal.
+Reports in late June 2019 stated that Carnival was building its first terminal in Japan, in the port city of Sasebo, to be named Uragashira Cruise Terminal.
 Local officials were hoping that the terminal would be open by late July 2020.

+Effects of COVID-19 pandemic on Carnival Cruise Line

+In December 2019, the severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2) pandemic, began with an outbreak of COVID-19 in Wuhan, China.
+In March 2020, all cruises were cancelled due to the worldwide pandemic.
+Eventually, 55 passengers on ships owned by Carnival Corporation & plc were reported as having died.

+In April 2020, 18 Carnival ships met up in the Bahamas in order to sail the crew home.
+12 ships were used.
+Carnival Breeze and Carnival Magic both sailed to Europe with stops in Southampton, UK; Cadiz, Spain; Civitavecchia, Italy; Dubrovnik, Croatia; and Istanbul, Turkey.
+Carnival Glory sailed to the Caribbean with stops at St Lucia, St, Vincent, Jamaica, Mexico, and Panama, where it received crew from Carnival Miracle.
+Carnival Fantasy sailed to Colon, Panama with the crew transiting to Central and South America from there.
+Carnival Dream and Carnival Conquest both sailed to east Asia with stops in Durban, South Africa and Manila, Philippines.
+Carnival Fascination, Carnival Liberty, and Carnival Ecstasy all sailed to Mumbai, India and Durban, South Africa.
+Carnival Panorama sailed from the west coast to the Philippines and Indonesia.
+After meeting up in Australia, Carnival Splendor sailed to Indonesia.
+Carnival Spirit sailed to the Philippines.